 It’s good to remember that the fee is charged regardless of whether a seller received a payment.
 At the same time, eBay protects sellers from potential issues by offering a possibility to cancel the sale, should a buyer never pay for it (or demand a refund) and receive a fee credit.

-In the majority of categories, selling an item typically goes with a 10% final value fee.
+In different categories, selling an item goes with a 2.5% to 14.95% of final value fee.
 However, for some categories, this figure will be different. eBay provides sellers with a table that breaks down these groups and their associated final value fees.

 Beware: Additional final value fees!